-Advance Strategic Capacity Expansions, Proactively Increase Network Connectivity
+Advance Strategic Capacity

+Expansions, Proactively Increase

+Network Connectivity

-•These actions provide relief to existing bottlenecks and get ahead of new demand by expanding the physical footprint of the network.
+Provide relief to existing bottlenecks and get ahead of new demand by expanding the physical footprint of the network.

-Implement Operational Strategies to Enhance Freight Mobility and Safety • These strategies improve the ease, efficiency, and safety of freight operations with minimal impacts to the footprint of the network.
+Implement Operational Strategies to Enhance Freight Mobility and Safety

+• Improve the ease, efficiency, and safety of freight operations with minimal impacts to the footprint of the network.